lolzone13/Expense-Tracker/README.md

-# A Simple expense tracker created with the MERN stack
+# A simple expense tracker created with the MERN stack

 In the project directory, run: